trueos/trueos-docs/trueos-handbook/using.rst

 Print a test page to ensure the printer is working.
 Ensure the printer has paper and click :menuselection:`Maintenance -> Print Test Page`.
-If a test page will not print, refer to :ref:`Printer Troubleshooting`.
+If a test page will not print, refer to the Troubleshooting :ref:`Printer` of this handbook.

 .. index:: printing
 .. _Manually Adding a Driver: